-In 2008 Staffordshire Moorlands District Council entered into a "Strategic Alliance" (the Alliance) with our neighbours, High Peak Borough Council.
-The primary aim of the Alliance is, through joint working, to drive through service improvements, whilst reducing costs to increase value-for-money and minimise future Council Tax increases.
-The arrangement, which features a fully integrated Joint Senior Management Team and widespread joint service delivery, crosses both county and regional boundaries.
-The Alliance sits at the heart of the Council's Efficiency and Rationalisation Strategy.
+In 2008 Staffordshire Moorlands District Council entered into a Strategic Alliance (the Alliance) with our neighbours, High Peak Borough Council.
+The primary aim of the Alliance is to drive through service improvements through joint working whilst reducing costs to increase value-for-money and minimise future council tax increases.
+The arrangement, which features a

-Alliance Environmental Services Limited (AES) Joint Venture
+Alliance Environmental Services Limited (AES) Joint Venture: From 2017 the Council established a joint venture partnership with Alliance partner High Peak Borough Council and

-From 2017 the Council established a joint venture partnership with Alliance partner High Peak Borough Council and Ansa (a subsidiary of Cheshire East Council) to deliver waste collection, street cleansing, grounds maintenance and fleet management services.
+Ansa (a subsidiary of Cheshire East Council) to deliver waste collection, street cleansing, grounds maintenance and fleet management services.
 The collaborative arrangement has been assessed to be a joint operation and is therefore consolidated into the single entity financial statements of both Councils.
-This is described in note 2e 'Interests in companies & other entities and joint arrangements'.
+This is described in note 2: Interests in companies & other entities and joint arrangements.

-Alliance Norse Limited Facilities Management Services Joint Venture

-The Council established a joint venture partnership in 2022 with Alliance partner High Peak Borough Council and Norse Commercial Services (a trading arm of Norse Group under Norfolk
+Alliance Norse Limited (ANL) Facilities Management Services Joint Venture: The Council established a joint venture partnership in 2022 with Alliance partner High Peak Borough Council and Norse

-County Council) to deliver facilities management, property services and other maintenance services.
-From 1st April 2024 the Council's Disabled Facilities Grant Programme will also be delivered through Alliance Norse Ltd with partner N-Able.
+Commercial Services (a trading arm of Norse Group under Norfolk County Council) to deliver facilities management, property services and other maintenance services.
+From 1 April 2023 the Council's Disabled Facilities Grant programme is also delivered through Alliance Norse Ltd with partner N-Able.
 The collaborative arrangement has been assessed to be a joint operation with and is therefore consolidated into the single entity financial statements of both Councils respectively.
-This is described in note 2e 'Interests in companies & other entities and joint arrangements'.
+This is described in note 2: Interests in companies & other entities and joint arrangements.

-Explanation of the Financial Statements
+Reporting of the Financial Statements

-The Statement of Accounts for the year ended 31st March 2023 has been prepared in accordance with the Accounts and Audit Regulations 2015.
-The format and content of the financial statements are prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, which in turn is underpinned by the International Financial Reporting Standards.
+The Statement of Accounts for the year ended 31 March 2024 has been prepared in accordance with the Accounts and Audit Regulations 2015.
+The format and content of the financial statements are prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, which in turn is underpinned by the International Financial Reporting Standards.